slatedocs/slate/source/includes/reference/_webhook_events.md

 ### Event

-Event will be triggered every time transfer status is updated.
-Each event contains a timestamp.
-As we do not guarantee the order of events, please use that `eventTime` to reconcile the order.
+Event will be triggered every time transfer's list of active issues is updated.

 If you would like to subscribe to transfer active issue events, please use `transfers#active-cases` when creating your subscription.